Free Techie Resources for Reading Month!

 📘 Epic! (www.getepic.com)

 Epic! offers thousands of books for K-5 students, including audiobooks, read-alouds, and graphic novels.
-Free for educators!
+Epic is free for educators during school hours but not fully free for students at home unless families subscribe.
 The platform features a vast collection of high-interest fiction and nonfiction books, making it an excellent resource for independent reading, classroom libraries, and guided lessons.
 Epic! also provides personalized recommendations, quizzes, and progress tracking to support literacy development.
 Teachers can assign books and track student engagement, while students enjoy features like "Read-to-Me" for developing early literacy skills.

 🗯️ Vooks (www.vooks.com)